Yamaha Electone arrangement of 楚留香 ‘79 主题曲 (Chor Lau Heung 1979 Theme Song).

-- Some chords in my Electone music sheet are marked by Strum.
+- Some chords in my free Electone score are marked by Strum.
 This is my way of saying those chords should be played in a slightly broken, ascending style to mimic the guitar style.

 - This is the first time I’m relying so heavily on choir sounds, so as to capture the essence of the original Adam Cheng recording.
 To be honest, I don’t think the Stagea’s choir voices completely cut it.
 You might want to tweak the individual sounds to achieve a stronger bass, or sharper “aaahhhhhh” …

 - Last but not least, I’m having some fun with my score again.
-For all future Electone music sheets for songs related to Gu Long stories, this would be the format.
+For all future Electone arrangements for songs related to Gu Long stories, this would be the format too.
 Please!
-Have fun guessing what my icons represent! : )
+Have fun guessing what my icons represent! 🙂

 Check out my other Electone posts here!